 He loves me!
 We must spoon together in bed!
 Oh, the cuddling.
 But then, usually because I won't let him sharpen his claws on the front door or tear off wads of plastic bag to chew like bubble gum, he hates me!
 Oh, how awful I am!

 And then, to show me just how awful I am, he pees on my Rockport riding boots.
 Or my El Naturalista heels with the double ankles straps.
-Or my Danskos.
+Or

 HE PEED ON MY DANSKO BOOTS LAST NIGHT.